nitesh-r3/corda-deployment-training-test/labs/cenm-lab/CENM1.5_LabGuide.md

 15. Network operations
 Use the CENM Command Line Interface (CLI) Tool to access the Gateway Service from your local machine.
 To start the CENM CLI Tool, run Docker command starting a Docker container with the tool:

+> **_NOTE:_** Ensure that you have the docker image downloaded locally.
+Try running command: `docker pull corda/enterprise-cenm-cli:1.5.0-zulu-openjdk8u242` to download the image locally

 ```
     docker run  -it --env ACCEPT_LICENSE=Y --name=cenm-cli corda/enterprise-cenm-cli:1.5.0-zulu-openjdk8u242